-it involves putting sufficient load on an application while it remains up and running so you are able to gather metrics about the applications performance and the environment.
-These metrics should include things like throughput-rates, response times, memory consumption and cpu utilization.
+It involves putting sufficient load on an application while it remains up and running so you are able to gather metrics about the applications performance and the environment.
+These metrics should include things like throughput-rates, response times, memory consumption and CPU utilization.

-Baseline Testing – is used to determine how your application and environment responds under normal traffic conditions.
+Baseline Testing – is used to determine how your application and environment respond under normal traffic conditions.
 Once a baseline is established you can run subsequent tests against each new release or when a change is made to the environment.
 This allows you to determine if anything has been introduced to adversely affecting performance.
 The opposite may also be true to improving performance and in the process establishing a new baseline.

 Stress Testing – is designed to take your application to almost breaking point.
 Starting with your baseline test increment the load until your application is at a breaking point.
-This gives you some insights to the capabilities of your application and helps you make informed decisions when scaling your environment.
+This gives you some insights into the capabilities of your application and helps you make informed decisions when scaling your environment.

 Soak Testing – involves running your baseline test for much longer periods of time for example 24-72 hours.
-This type of test will help tease out any potential issues that might occur with the application when running over longer periods of time, for example memory leaks etc.
+This type of test will help tease out any potential issues that might occur with the application when running over longer periods of time, for example, memory leaks, etc.

 Determining your Baseline

-In order to create your baseline you need to know which test scenarios you are going to run and how many virtual users should be used to run the test scenarios.
+In order to create your baseline, you need to know which test scenarios you are going to run and how many virtual users should be used to run the test scenarios.